core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * With reference to {{Section 8.2.1 of RFC7252}}, it updates the freshness model and validation model to use for cached responses (see  {{sec-caching-freshness}} and {{sec-caching-validation}} of the present document).

-* With reference to the measures against congestion risk specified in {{Sections 5.2.3, 8.1, 8.2 and 11.3 of RFC7252}}, it defines such measures to be applicable also to alternative transports (other than IP multicast) and defines additional guidelines to reduce congestion risks (see {{sec-congestion}} of the present document).
-These guidelines include new values for the transmission parameter DEFAULT_LEISURE that account for secure communication with Group OSCORE (see {{sec-leisure}} of the present document).
+* With reference to the measures against congestion risk specified in {{Sections 5.2.3, 8.1, 8.2 and 11.3 of RFC7252}}, it defines such measures to be applicable also to alternative transports (other than IP multicast) and defines additional requirements to reduce congestion risks (see {{sec-congestion}} of the present document).
+It also defines new values for the transmission parameter DEFAULT_LEISURE that account for secure communication with Group OSCORE (see {{sec-leisure}} of the present document).

 * With reference to {{Section 12.8 of RFC7252}}, it explicitly allows the use of the IPv6 multicast address scopes realm-local (3), admin-local (4), and global (E).
 In particular, it recommends that an IPv6 CoAP server supports at least link-local (2), admin-local (4), and site-local (5) scopes with the "All CoAP Nodes" multicast CoAP group (see {{sec-udptransport}} of the present document).
 Also, it recommends that the realm-local (3) scope is supported by an IPv6 CoAP server on a 6LoWPAN node (see {{sec-udptransport}} of the present document).